Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/README.md

 3. Set up your IMAGE to point to `xilinx-versal-common-v2021.2/Image`.
 4. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.

-This tutorial targets the VCK190 ES board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
+> **Note**: This tutorial targets the [VCK190 ES board](https://www.xilinx.com/products/boards-and-kits/vck190.html).
 This board is currently available via early access.
 If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
-If you do not have a board and ES license please contact your Xilinx sales contact.
+If you do not have a board and ES license, contact your Xilinx sales contact.

 To target the VCK190 production board, modify the `PLATFORM` variable in the `Makefile`(s) to: